-The Marina at Great Salt Lake Park is the hub of watersports.
+The Marina at Great Salt Lake Park is the hub of watersports in the area.
 Visitors can bring their own watercraft, or you can visit the marina and rent one of the kayaks, stand up paddleboards, or a pedal boat.
-The marina also offers visitors opportunities to take part in sunset dinner cruises, jet boat tours, or sailing lessons and charters.
-Spend time on the water and see what the Great Salt Lake is all about!
+The marina also offers visitors opportunities to take part in sunset dinner cruises, jet boat tours, sailing lessons, and charters.
+Spend time on the water, and you will see why the Great Salt Lake is such a popular tourist destination!

 Since the salty waters of the Great Salt Lake don’t support many life forms other than algae, brine fly-larvae, and brine shrimp, fishing in this lake isn’t an option.
 But just because the water is mostly barren, that doesn't mean the wildlife on top of the water can't still flourish.
-Bring your binoculars and watch for migratory birds feeding on the brine shrimp, or look for one of the 257 bird species that pass through the area seasonally.
-Hundreds of birds including ducks, gulls, geese, pelicans, and eagle inhabit the nearby marshes and wetlands surrounding the lake, and they are often seen flying over the park.
+Bring your binoculars in your motorhome and watch for migratory birds feeding on the brine shrimp.
+Look for one of the 257 bird species that pass through the area seasonally.
+Hundreds of birds, including ducks, gulls, geese, pelicans, and eagle inhabit the nearby marshes and wetlands surrounding the lake, and they are often seen flying over the park.

 Utah state parks want to encourage children to learn about Utah’s natural resources.
 One way the park’s system involves children is through the Junior Ranger Program.
 Many of the state parks, including Great Salt Lake State Park, participate in the kid-friendly activities that help children earn a Junior Ranger badge.
-Download the Junior Ranger booklet, visit the park office, and find out what it takes to become a Junior Ranger.
+If you have a little explorer, this is the best way to get them involved with the great outdoors.
+Download the Junior Ranger booklet, visit the park office, and get ready for your child to have some fun!